Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

   storageClassName: do-block-storage
 ~~~

-Claim is a boring thing.
-It's the same thing as for the rest.
+Claim is very boring.
+Which means it just works.

 ## Deployment

-Now, this is the interesting thing.
+This is more interesting.
 Athens provides a lot of possibilities for the deployment.
 I'm just deploying the barest possible here.
-Which doesn't have any user auth doesn't have private repository support etc...
+Which means, no user auth, no private repository support, ssh key configuration, etc...
 It's a plain proxy installation.

 ~~~yaml
 apiVersion: apps/v1